asmim-21/Thesis-Asmi-Mitra/README.md

 These methods allow for the detection of both overt and subtle biases within model-generated responses.

 ## **Bias Mitigation Through Prompt Engineering**
-Following initial bias detection, prompt engineering techniques will be applied to reduce gender bias and the process will be repeated.
+Following initial bias detection, prompt engineering techniques are applied to reduce gender bias and the bias detection process is repeated to measure improvements.

 ### **Prompt Engineering Strategies:**
 1. **Explicit Instruction Prompting**